Can you compost cheese

 How to compost cheese and dairy products

-What makes cheese and dairy different from other kitchen waste is their very high moisture content and low material structure.
-To properly compost cheese, it is important to include a proper balance of both brown and green materials.
-Adding dry fibrous materials or dry brown materials like leaves, brown paper, coffee filters, and straw will act as a bulking agent, improving the structure of the entire compost pile.
-Here are a few tips for composting dairy products properly:
+Adding dry fibrous materials or dry brown materials like leaves, shredded paper, brown paper, coffee grounds and filters, yard waste, and straw will act as a bulking agent, improving the structure of the entire compost pile.
+Here are a few tips for composting dairy products and maintaining a healthy compost pile:

 • Break up your dairy waste into smaller chunks for faster decomposition and prevention of anaerobic conditions.